bbauska/UofM-AdvStyling/readme.md

 accessible web interfaces by offering a solid foundation of customizable and reusable elements.

-## #32 - \< even more libraries/frameworks to come\>
+## #32 - &lt; even more libraries/frameworks to come&gt;

-## #33 - \< even more libraries/frameworks to come\>
+## #33 - &lt; even more libraries/frameworks to come&gt;

 ## Front-end Frameworks: A Summary

 Developers in the front-end world are facing a number of challenges that are making their lives difficult.
-The biggest problem they\'re facing isn\'t the complexity of a particular library or rendering technique, [but rather the sheer number of bad ideas that are glued together](https://news.ycombinator.com/item?id=34218003).
-A micro dependency system with never-ending breaking changes to glue different tools and libraries together - that\'s not a great idea.
+The biggest problem they&apos;re facing isn&apos;t the complexity of a particular library or rendering technique, [but rather the sheer number of bad ideas that are glued together](https://news.ycombinator.com/item?id=34218003).
+A micro dependency system with never-ending breaking changes to glue different tools and libraries together - that&apos;s not a great idea.

-Using un-opinionated libraries that don\'t scale well is also a bad idea.
+Using un-opinionated libraries that don&apos;t scale well is also a bad idea.
 And some organizations are trying to stay relevant by blindly following every new fad, without considering the bigger picture of what the front-end space actually needs.
 This is just making the situation worse.

-But the good news is that there\'s one skill that is highly valued in the industry, and that\'s tool selection.
+But the good news is that there&apos;s one skill that is highly valued in the industry, and that&apos;s tool selection.
 Being able to look at a tool and imagine how it will behave in different scenarios is a valuable skill to have.
 And sometimes, the simpler tool is the best one to pick.